• Latest

 Show Them Love and Compassion Always

 Most children with special needs require more love and compassion than most.
-This is especially true when the child is first diagnosed with a condition and can feel overwhelmed by all the changes that must be made in their lives.
+This is especially true when the child is first diagnosed with a condition and can feel overwhelmed by all the changes that must be made.

 Parents should always support their children, but it is also important to remember that special-needs children have unique strengths and abilities.